CatInSand/cat/README.md

 combination_compare: Takes a binary predicate and returns the first pair of elements that satisfies that predicate.

+for_each_combination: Takes a binary function and applies it to each pair of elements.

 all_combinations: Takes a binary predicate and returns true if all pairs of elements satisfy the predicate.

 any_combinations: Takes a binary predicate and returns true if any pair of elements satisfies the predicate.